kurtiam/Project-Blue-Book/README.md

 Our user will be anyone who is able to purchase a ticket for an event in the DFW area.
 We will then give them opions to restaurants and bars in a 5 mile radius to the event venue.
 All restaurants and bars will have estimate of cost, decor, and service rating.

 User Story:
-As a cusomer, we want to selec the event and search for the restaurants and bars so that we can have estimate of cost, decor, and service rating.
+As a cusomer, We want to selec the event and search for the restaurants and bars in a 5 mile radius to the event venue, so that we can have estimate of cost, decor, and service rating.